moltijs/molti/README.md

 # Molti

-A self documenting extensible framework built on top of express
+A self documenting extensible framework powered by `express` and `knex`

 ## Installation